|About this course:|

 Three of the TMAs address different aspects of project work; three involve writing essays.

-The details given here are for the course that starts in January 2014.
-We expect it to be available once a year.
+The details given here are for the course that starts in February 2015 when it will be available for the last time.

 Students who studied this course also studied at some time: